OsvaldoValdivia/OsvaldoValdivia/README.md

 # Projects
 ## Project 1 - World Happiness Score

 For this project, I am mainly interested in conducting data exploration and analysis on the ...

+## Project 2 - Medical Appointment Analysis

+For this project, I am mainly interested in conducting data exploration and analysis on the ...